Mr-SKR/VTUClassResults/README.md

 ## EDIT CODE
 1. Expand 'VTUClassResults-master' folder in Eclipse 'Package Explorer' > Expand 'src' > Expand '(default package)' > Double click on 'Results.java'
-2. Read the comments in the code and make changes accordingly to suit your scheme (ex: CBCS, non-CBCS) Replace the USNs with your class students' USNs
+2. Read the comments in the code and make changes accordingly to suit your scheme (ex: CBCS, non-CBCS), replace the USNs with your class students' USNs
 3. Save & Run the program

 ## RESULTS